vinas94/ModelDeployment/README.md

 The DryBeans app and the MySQL database can be launched separately.
 However, since they are both parts of essentially the same application it makes sense to launch them together via Docker Compose.
 This approach also ensures that both containers are on the same network and can talk to one another.

 The `docker-compose` file below defines two services.
-The DryBeans app which uses the same image we just created and the MySQL database which is pulled directly from Docker repositories.
+The DryBeans app, which uses the same image we just created and the MySQL database which is pulled directly from Docker repositories.
 Both of these services also have several environmental variables defined in order to establish the database connection.

 ```
 version: '3.7'